abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Components.md

   - `constructor` : it's a method that runs when the component is created
   - `ngOnInit` : it's a lifecycle hook that runs after the constructor and after the first `ngOnChanges` (it's a good place to put initialization logic)
+    - By the time `ngOnInit()` is invoked, the component properties will have been initialized, which is why this method is mainly used for the initial data fetch.
   - `ngOnChanges` : it's a lifecycle hook that runs when the input properties of the component change
+  - `ngDoCheck` : it's a lifecycle hook that runs when the change detection runs (it's a good place to put custom change detection logic)
+    - ⚠️ Note: it's called a lot of times, so you should avoid doing heavy computations in it to prevent performance issues
   - `ngOnDestroy` : it's a lifecycle hook that runs when the component is destroyed (it's a good place to put cleanup logic)
-  - `ngAfterViewInit` : it's a lifecycle hook that runs after the view has been initialized (it's a good place to put logic that needs to run after the view has been initialized)
+  - `ngAfterViewInit` : it's a lifecycle hook that runs after the view has been fully initialized (it's a good place to put logic that needs to run after the view has been initialized, **like setting up Intersection Observers or querying for elements in the view**)
   - `ngAfterViewChecked` : it's a lifecycle hook that runs after the view has been checked (it's a good place to put logic that needs to run after the view has been checked)
+  - `ngAfterContentInit` : it's a lifecycle hook that runs after the content has been initialized and the projected content is available, so it's only used when using `ng-content` to project content into the component
   - **Notes:**
     - Don't use the constructor to fetch data from a server or to initialize the component.
 Use `ngOnInit` instead.
     - Don't use arrow functions when defining methods in a component.
 Use regular functions instead. (to avoid `this` keyword problems)